Unit4/OpenID-Connect-Authenticator/README.md

 OpenID-Connect-Authenticator
 ----------------------------

-### Version

-Alpha version.
-Not tested, do not use.
-Works on Milestone 3 and later.
+OpenID Connect authenticator for Agresso Business World Milestone 3 and later.

+### DISCLAIMER

+This authenticator is used at own risk.
+UNIT4 is not responsible for any damages caused by using this authenticator.

 ### Build